ibm-cloud-docs/databases-for-elasticsearch/manage-scc.md

 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} is enabled with IBM-managed or customer-managed encryption and Bring Your Own Key (BYOK).** All {{site.data.keyword.databases-for-elasticsearch_full}} instances are automatically encrypted at rest with IBM-managed keys, for customer-managed encryption keys review the [following documentation.](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-key-protect)
 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} is accessible only through HTTPS.** All {{site.data.keyword.databases-for}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} is accessible only by using private endpoints.** Customers can disable public endpoints at provision time.
-For more information see [Service Endpoints Integration.](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-service-endpoints)
+For more information, see [Service Endpoints Integration.](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-service-endpoints)
 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} network access is restricted to a specific IP range.** To learn more about how to check or achieve this goal, review our [allowlisting documentation.](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-allowlisting)
 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} version is up-to-date.**
 - **Check whether {{site.data.keyword.databases-for-elasticsearch_full}} disk space autoscales to avoid database downtime.**